 - Core out the middle of the cupcakes using either a cupcake corer or a spoon

 - Soak the cupcakes with the cherry soak.
-You can either spoon it, pour it or brush it on
+You can either spoon it, pour it or brush it on.
+It's best to do this over a baking tray as they may leak a little.

 - Take the cherries in syrup and put one or two into the core of each cupcake with a little syrup